Brazilian Seed Diet Side Effects

 - Worse case scenarios can include loss of sensation in the arms and legs, tremors in hands, reduced blood pressure, and at times, even unconsciousness or death.

-Please remember that one of the side effects of the consuming Brazilian seed diet also includes renal failure.
+Please remember that one of the side effects of consuming the Brazilian seed diet also includes renal failure.

 5. DNA Damage